-Symptoms of oral cavity and dental disease include: bad breath, excessive drooling, difficulty chewing, plaque on the teeth or near the gum line, decreased appetite, teeth chattering, weight loss, sneezing and nasal discharge, and irritability.
+Symptoms of dental disease include: bad breath, excessive drooling, difficulty chewing, plaque on the teeth or near the gum line, decreased appetite, teeth chattering, weight loss, sneezing and nasal discharge, and irritability.

 Dental cleanings are about more than keeping your pet’s teeth white and sparkling!
 Annual cleanings prevent painful periodontal disease, gingivitis, and bacterial infections which may lead to threatening conditions such as heart and kidney failure, liver damage, a weakened immune system, as well as damage to other essential bodily systems.